d-sargent/platypi/README.md

 Inspired by the enigmatic Australian platypus, _Platypi_ blends heavy wedge serifs usually seen in display faces with more conventional curves and proportions to achieve a practical text typeface with a unique and distinctive visual rhythm.
 Heavier weights push this tension further with increased stroke tapering and overall contrast.
 The name _Platypi_ is a word commonly used as the plural of platypus, allthough this term is technically incorrect.

-_Platypi_ features six weights with matching italic styles and language support for Indigenous Australian and Vietnamese languages (Google Fonts Latin Plus characterset).
+_Platypi_ features six weights with matching italic styles.
+It supports Indigenous Australian and Vietnamese languages, and includes the full Google Fonts Latin Plus Character Set.

 ![Sample Image](documentation/platypi-sample-images-jan-2024-2.png)
 ![Sample Image](documentation/platypi-sample-images-jan-2024-3.png)